A provocational workshop

-Maha Bali, Hoda Mostafa and Christian Friedrich are facilitating a two hour workshop at #OEB17 in Berlin on Thursday, Dec 7, at 2pm.
+Maha Bali, Hoda Mostafa and Christian Friedrich are facilitating a two hour workshop at #OEB17 in Berlin on Thursday, Dec 7, at 2pm, Room Köpenick for those who are onsite.
 With Maha joining us virtually and Hoda and Christian onsite, we want to make sure to include participants beyond the onsite workshop.
 We thus aim to include all resources, provocations and proceedings on this site.

 Coming from a position of dominance and power, many in the edtech industry follow what Richard Barbrook called the Californian Ideology.
 Vendors and startups in the sector offer services and products that are intended to scale, they aim to move fast and break things.
 Many of these services are based on ideas of control, as Audrey Watters puts it.
 In his short blog post titled “Caring does not scale and scaling doesn’t care” Doug Belshaw points out that the economies of scale are not necessarily ideal to impact lives in a meaningful way.